dock0-archived/amylum/README.md

 docker run -d -p 80:80 --env-file=env_file dock0/amylum
 ```

+If you want to use SSL, add "SSL_DIR=/opt/ssl" to the env file, swap 80 for 443 in the docker command, and add "-v /path/to/your/ssl/files:/opt/ssl" to the docker command.
+The expected SSL files are "cert" and "key", contents as described.

 ## License

 This repo is released under the MIT License.
 See the bundled LICENSE file for details.